aboutcode-org/scancode.io/docs/scanpipe-concepts.rst

 discovered in its code.
 ``DiscoveredPackage`` is a database model and each record is identified by its ``Package URL``.
-``Package URL`` is a grassroot efforts to create informative identifiers for software packages such as Debian, RPM, npm, Maven PyPI packages.
+``Package URL`` is a grassroot efforts to create informative identifiers for software packages such as Debian, RPM, npm, Maven, or PyPI packages.
 See https://github.com/package-url for details.

 Some of the ``DiscoveredPackage`` interesting attributes are: